 In Your 30’s

-- You are by no means “old” but if you’re 35+ you are considered of “advanced maternal age” and are made aware of all the associated risks including a higher likelihood of a c-section.
-Fortunately, this might not be your first pregnancy and you are able to listen to your body’s cues and are acutely aware when something’s up.
+- You are by no means “old,” but if you’re 35+, you are considered of “advanced maternal age” and are made aware of all the associated risks, including a higher likelihood of a c-section.
+Fortunately, this might not be your first pregnancy and you can listen to your body’s cues and are acutely aware when something’s up.